dejanu/az104/networking.md

 * **Azure Network Watcher** - provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources on an Azure virtual network.
 Monitor network health of `VM, APP GATEWAY, LB``
   - Network Watcher is a REGIONAL service that allows you to monitor and diagnose conditions at a network scenario level, is enabled automatically in the virtual network's REGION
   - NSG flow logs is a feature of Azure Network Watcher that allows you to log information about IP traffic flowing through an NSG.
+  - **Connection troubleshoot**  is a [feature](https://learn.microsoft.com/en-us/azure/network-watcher/connection-troubleshoot-overview) of Azure Network Watcher

 * **IP flow verify** can identify the specific network security group (NSG) that prevents communication

+* **Network insights overview** -  [page](https://learn.microsoft.com/en-us/azure/network-watcher/network-insights-overview) provides an easy way to visualize the inventory of your networking resources, together with resource health and alerts.
+  - display detailed metrics and a visual representation of the network topology.

 * **Azure Application Gateway** is a web traffic load balancer that enables you to manage traffic to your web applications.
   - Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.